fakechris/WechatArticle2Strapi/README.md

 ## Quick Start

-1. **Install the extension**:
+1. **Build and install the extension**:
    - Clone this repository
+   - Run `npm install` to install dependencies
+   - Run `npm run build` to build the extension with Defuddle
    - Open `chrome://extensions` in Chrome
    - Enable Developer mode
-   - Click "Load unpacked" and select the project folder
+   - Click "Load unpacked" and select the `dist` folder

 2. **Configure Strapi connection**:
    - Right-click the extension icon → Options